apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 The value will be taken from the original OpenApi request body.

-## assignPmVariables with usage in overwriteRequestQueryParams
+## assignVariables with usage in overwriteRequestQueryParams

 In combination with the `overwrites` option, you can then chain the Creation operation with the Read/Update/Delete operations.
 You can use the `{{$leadsAdd.id}}` to set the request path variables.